 |Creation of an attribute interface at the State Identity Service (SIS).||

 The Federal Council acknowledged the results of the consultation during its meeting on 15 November 2017.
-Taking into account the feedback from the consultation, the FDJP will prepare a dispatch for a federal act on electronic identification services (eID Act) by summer 2018.
+Taking into account the feedback from the consultation, the FDJP has now prepared a dispatch for a Federal Act on Electronic Identification Services (eID Act).

 Federal Office of Police fedpol